About SLU Newslink:

 Information about events open only to select groups of faculty, staff or students generally will not be posted prior to the event.
 If desired, a recap may be posted within a few days of the event's end at SLU Newslink's discretion.

 If you have been mentioned in or interviewed or quoted by a news outlet, the SLU Newslink team may wish to use that for the "SLU in the News" section of the Daily Update e-mail.
 For consideration, use the SLU Newslink submission form to let the Newslink team know the following:

 The SLU Newslink team will route all "SLU in the News" suggestions to the proper media specialist for verification before posting.
 Because of this, it may be a few days before an item is posted.

 To suggest a link for inclusion in your item's story, include a note in the "Content" area of the submission form.
 Please note that the Newslink team generally does not house documents from other departments within its Web folder.
 The SLU Newslink team recommends that departments and organizations post calendars, special images and lengthy information on their own Web sites, to which SLU Newslink then can link.
 To post a document on the Web, please contact your department's web administrator.

-To suggest a photo for inclusion in your item's story, e-mail a Jpeg, Tiff or Gif to email@example.com.
+To suggest a photo for inclusion in your item's story, email a .jpg, .tiff or .gif to firstname.lastname@example.org.
 You first must include a note on the official suggestion form (along with the news/event information) that an image for your story is forthcoming.
 Please wait for a response from a SLU Newslink team member before sending the photo.
 Be sure to include a summary of what's happening and who is in the photo.
 Please send photos as Jpeg, Gif or Tiff files only.
 Do not submit photos that are embedded within a text document.